Molecular Name Lookup

 HQS Molecules provides API access to the PubChem database, permitting name-to-structure and structure-to-name searches directly via Python scripts.

-IMPORTANT: If you use the PubChem interface, your data will be sent over the internet to the PubChem servers.
+IMPORTANT: If you use the PubChem interface, data contained in the requests will be sent over the internet to the PubChem servers.

 Requests to PubChem are made via the PubChem data class, which stores the data retrieved after completion of each request.
 In the following example, a request is made using the molecule name: